Survey Finds Higher Risk Of Stroke Among E-Cigarette Users

 The researchers used data collected by the 2016 Behavioral Risk Factor Surveillance System, a phone survey sponsored by several federal agencies, including the CDC.
 The survey includes people in all 50 states, asking about risky health-related behaviors, like smoking, and whether respondents have been diagnosed with any health problems.

-Of the over 400,000 respondents in 2016, 66,795 reported having used e-cigarettes at least once and compared with nonusers, e-cigarette users had a 71 percent higher risk of stroke, 59 percent higher risk of heart attack, and 40 percent higher risk of heart disease.
+Of the more than 400,000 respondents in 2016, 66,795 reported having used e-cigarettes at least once, and compared with nonusers, e-cigarette users had a 71 percent higher risk of stroke, 59 percent higher risk of heart attack and 40 percent higher risk of heart disease.

 Ndunda says that the nature of the analysis prevented the research team from accurately calculating the absolute risk of heart attack and stroke from the database.